- ORCA

 Warm up before your first run.
 Conditioning will strengthen muscles bones and joints.
 Biking, walking or jogging for 30 minutes at least three times per week will improve your endurance on the slopes.

-If you or someone you know has experienced a ski injury on the slopes, contact Orthopedic Research Clinic of Alaska today at 907-644-6055 or online.
+If you or someone you know has experienced a ski injury on the slopes, contact Orthopedic Research Clinic of Alaska today or call us at 907-644-6055.